 In the past year and a half we have organized 164 volunteers and multiple community organizations to participate in three rounds of our program “Neighborhood Reborn” on Bettie and Johnston Streets in the Middlebury neighborhood of Akron!

-Together with the Bettie and Johnston Street neighbors’ guidance and support we have:
+Together with the Bettie and Johnston Street neighbors’ guidance and support we completed the following:

 - Assisted with eight owner-occupied exterior home repairs